dxps/wapc_playground/readme.md

   - Using a provided wapc guest library for their respective programming languages.
   - Their builds ([this](../wapc_playground/wapc_cuckoo_rust/build/wapc_cuckoo_rust.wasm) and [this](./wapc_hello_tinygo/build/wapc_hello_tinygo.wasm)) are included in this repository.

-All the waPC Host implementations includes a WASM runtime.
-Through it, these implementations can invoke the functions that the waPC Guests' are exposing.
+All the waPC Host implementations include a WASM runtime.
+Through it, these waPC Hosts can invoke the functions that the waPC Guests are exposing.

-Read their `readme.md` files for to know how to use them.
+Check out their `readme.md` files to know how to use them.